Miki Saegusa

-Miki Saegusa (三枝 未希, Saegusa Miki) is a recurring fictional character from the Heisei series of Godzilla films.
-She is a psychic who uses her powers to communicate with and, in some instances, control the mutant dinosaur Godzilla, and is credited for being the most frequently recurring human character in any kaiju (Japanese giant monster) series.
+Miki Saegusa (三枝 未希, Saegusa Miki) is a fictional character from the Heisei series of Godzilla films.
+She is a psychic who uses her powers to communicate with and, in some instances, control Godzilla, and is credited for being the most frequently recurring human character in any kaiju (Japanese giant monster) series.

 Concept and casting

 The outline of Saegusa's character was present in Shinichirō Kobayashi's winning entry in the competition for a possible sequel story for The Return of Godzilla which would eventually become Godzilla vs. Biollante, though the character was originally portrayed as a journalist investigating a scientist who accidentally created an amphibious rat monster called Deutalios.
 The character would have been led to the scientist's secret laboratory via psychic visions of talking flowers and subsequently discover that he had been splicing plant genes with those of his deceased daughter.
 It was ultimately director Kazuki Ōmori's decision to change Saegusa into a psychic.

 Prior to assuming the role, Megumi Odaka had never seen a Godzilla film, and was initially scared of the Godzilla suit until she befriended suit performer Kenpachiro Satsuma.